 Kids clubs at Treworgey

 Every week in the school holidays we run three fantastic clubs for children at Treworgey (subject to interest, but there is usually plenty of that!).
-Our enthusiastic and friendly riding instructors Indie and Hester, and expert Forest School Leader Sally Jones run these clubs and the kids have the time of their lives.
+Our enthusiastic and friendly riding instructors Indie and Hester, and expert Forest School Leader Gemma Sandercock run these clubs and the kids have the time of their lives.

-A fun-packed two hours where children can learn all about ponies and get hands on practice at grooming and tacking up.
-They will get to join in with our fantastic gymkhana games which tend to draw a fair crowd of spectators!
+A fun-packed two hours where children can learn all about ponies and get hands on practice at grooming and tacking up with lots of pony pampering.
+They will get to join in with our fantastic mounted games or other riding activities.

 Forest School (Wednesday afternoons)

 Calling all adventurers!
-Learn how to light a fire without matches; build dens in the woods; try your hand at bushcraft; play woodland games; learn survival skills and cook on a campfire with expert Forest School Leader Sally Jones.
+Learn how to light a fire without matches; build dens in the woods; try your hand at bushcraft; play woodland games; learn survival skills and cook on a campfire with expert Forest School Leader Gemma Sandercock.

-Forest School costs £10 per child.
-We need just one or two parents to volunteer to come along to the older group!
+Forest School costs £13 per child.
+We need just one or two parents to volunteer to come along!